 The Alan M. and Joan Taub Ades Performance Space

 Baroque opera, Afro-Cuban jazz, and contemporary performance are among the events that take place in the Alan M. and Joan Taub Ades Performance Space.
-This versatile studio accommodates 215 people and is outfitted for performances featuring dance, theater, or multimedia elements.
+This versatile studio accommodates approximately 120 people and is outfitted for performances featuring dance, theater, or multimedia elements.